 High initial costs

-In most cases the rollout of process mining tools requires a lot of effort and inputs from multiple units and teams that result in very high costs.
+Often the rollout of process mining solutions require a lot of effort and inputs from multiple units and teams that result in very high costs.
 As an example, an IT team would need to do some upfront development and software integrations before the software can start running.
+In many cases integrations have to be created and maintained to all enterprise resource systems and the costs quickly add up.

 Heavy reliance on human analysts